Hevanafa/Posit-92_Wasm/readme.md

 Just in case you want to use a different installation folder, you can change `$compilerPath` in these scripts:

-- `compile.ps1` - Main compile script
+- `compile.ts` - Main compile script
-- Optional: `compile_demo.ps1` - Change this if you want to play around with the demos
+- Optional: `compile_demo.ts` - Change this if you want to play around with the demos